Rishav8989/crm_go/README.md

 - customer data can be **updated**
 - customer data can be **deleted**

+A customer has the following fields in the database:
+- name (A customers first and last name - String)
+- phone (Contact information about the customer - String)
+- contacted (A yes/no - true/false entry about whether the customer has been contacted yet)
+- email (Contact information about the customer - String)
+- role (Some form of details about the customer - String)

 ## Available Endpoints

 - localhost:3000/customers via "GET" method to **retrieve a list** of existing customers
 - localhost:3000/customers/{id} via "GET" method to **retrieve data** about a specific customer